onaclov2000/webdvr/README.md

 10. Replace boring text with pictures (a la netflix style).
 11. Combine config.js and angularjs's firebase reference into one file, so you copy/paste the same file in two places.
 12. Figure out "newness" of episode, I *think* AiringAttrib 44 means new, but there are others (I'm certain of that), not sure how to tell.
+13. For the Web Site, display a footer that you can click on that will slide up and show all recordings, while closed it'll show the closest upcoming recording though.